 Understanding how a healthy placenta develops

-Dr Wei Cui is leading a study into the role of a particular multi-chain protein, called mTORC2 (mTOR Complex 2), in building blood vessels.
+Dr Wei Cui is leading a study into the role of a particular complex (multi-chain) protein, called mTORC2 (mTOR Complex 2), in building blood vessels.
 For a baby developing in the womb, this is important for a healthy cardiovascular system and placenta.
 This is of course very important for a successful pregnancy.

 Understanding bacterial propagation with metatranscriptomics